TrilliantHealth/trilliant-data-science/libs/mops/docs/limitations.md

 small-to-medium workloads against ADLS just fine, large workloads (tens of thousands of `use_runner` calls simultaneously) may be difficult to manage over a network connection between your laptop and the Azure datacenters, causing spurious authentication, connection timeout, and other network errors.
-If you start running into these issues you can running your orchestrator process on the 'inside' of an Azure datacenter on a [pod inside](./kubernetes.md#orchestrator-pods) our Kubernetes cluster.
+If you start running into these issues you can run your orchestrator process on the 'inside' of an Azure datacenter on a [pod inside](./kubernetes.md#orchestrator-pods) our Kubernetes cluster.

 ### No specific semantics for DAGs